okta/okta.github.io/_source/_posts/2018-09-12-secure-java-ee-rest-api.md

 }
 ```

-Both of the filters you've added use `@WebFilter` to register themeselves.
+Both of the filters you've added use `@WebFilter` to register themselves.
 This is a convenient annotation, but it doesn't provide any filter ordering capabilities.
 To workaround this missing feature, modify `JwtFilter` so it doesn't have a `urlPattern` in its `@WebFilter`.

 ```java
 @WebFilter(filterName = "jwtFilter")